-Distribution: Both sides of the Cascades in Washington; British Columbia to California, east to the Dakotas and Nebraska.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to California, east to the northern Great Plains.

 Habitat: Dry, open, often sandy areas, low to high elevations.

 Herbaceous perennial from a taproot, the several stems sub-erect, up to 5 dm. tall, silvery with fine, loose pubescence.